umeshraut2002/Cohort/DOM - Exercise/readme.md

 🟠 Intermediate Level (Events & Forms)
-1️⃣1️⃣ Create a to-do list with "Add" and "Remove" options.✅ 1️⃣2️⃣ Make a div draggable using mouse events.✅ 1️⃣3️⃣ Create a simple modal popup (open/close on button click).
-1️⃣4️⃣ Make a basic form validation (check if all fields are filled).
+1️⃣1️⃣ Create a to-do list with "Add" and "Remove" options.✅ 1️⃣2️⃣ Make a div draggable using mouse events.✅ 1️⃣3️⃣ Create a simple modal popup (open/close on button click).✅ 1️⃣4️⃣ Make a basic form validation (check if all fields are filled).
 1️⃣5️⃣ Detect if a user is pressing a specific keyboard key.
 1️⃣6️⃣ Prevent default behavior of a form submission.
 1️⃣7️⃣ Create a tooltip that appears when hovering over a button.
 1️⃣8️⃣ Change an image's src on a button click.
-1️⃣9️⃣ Generate a random color and apply it to the background.
-2️⃣0️⃣ Filter a list of items based on search input.
+1️⃣9️⃣ Generate a random color and apply it to the background.✅ 2️⃣0️⃣ Filter a list of items based on search input.
 🔴 Advanced Level (DOM & Data Handling)
 2️⃣1️⃣ Create an accordion menu (expand/collapse sections).